nicolaswehmeyer/supanuxt/README.md

   photo text
 );

-alter table public.profiles enable row level security;
+-- Enable Row-Level-Security policies alter table public.profiles enable row level security;

-create policy "Allow authenticated users to CRUD their own profiles" on "public"."profiles" as permissive for all to authenticated using ((auth.uid() = id)) with check ((auth.uid() = id));
+-- Create a new RLS policy enabling authenticated users to CRUD their profiles create policy "Allow authenticated users to CRUD their own profiles" on "public"."profiles" as permissive for all to authenticated using ((auth.uid() = id)) with check ((auth.uid() = id));

-insert into storage.buckets
+-- Create a new public storage bucket to store users profile photos insert into storage.buckets
   (id, name, public, file_size_limit) values